Singapore at sunset

 Singapore is an unforgettable place to visit.
 We want to make sure you enjoy every minute of it, with healthcare cover that’ll give you access to one of the best healthcare systems in the world.

-The Virtual Doctor service lets you speak to an experienced doctor from anywhere in the world3 in a number of languages.
+The Virtual Doctor service lets you speak to a real doctor from anywhere in the world3 in a number of languages.
 It can help point you in the right direction if Singapore’s healthcare system seems a little complex at first.

 We think compensation should be simple.
-Provided we have all the right information, over 80% of all eligible claims are paid within 48 hours.
+Provided we have all the right information, over 80% of all eligible claims are paid within 48 hours.4

 From overnight hospital stays to ambulance transport, our plans offer emergency cover as standard.
 And, with optional extras like dental care and out-patient services, you can choose a package that suits you.